hafsa-rayn/test/README.md

 - Typescript in React
 - Ant Design Framework
-- Linter & Prettier Formatters
+- Linter & Prettier as Formatters

 ## Code Style and Guidelines